Self-triggered min-max DMPC for asynchronous multi-agent systems with communication delays: Numerical Example

 \section{Numerical Example}

-In this section, five simulation experiments are conducted to compare the control performance and communication load, i.e., periodic min-max DMPC (P-DMPC), self-triggered min-max DMPC without communication delays (ST-DMPC), self-triggered min-max DMPC with communication delays (ST-DMPC-D), periodic min-max decentralized MPC (P-DeMPC), and self-triggered min-max decentralized MPC without communication delays (ST-DeMPC).
-We follow the similar simulation setup from \cite{liu2018robust}.
-Agent $i,i\in\mathcal{M}$ is characterized by
+Three group of simulations are conducted i.e., periodic min-max DMPC (P-DMPC), self-triggered min-max DMPC without delays (ST-DMPC) and self-triggered min-max DMPC with delays (ST-DMPC-D).
+Consider MAS with five agents adopted in \cite{liu2018robust}, and agent $i$, $i\in\mathcal{M}$ is characterized by